mock-angel/books-nest/README.md

   <p align="center">A Books API built for <a href="" target="_blank">Mulesoft</a> test </p>

+## Api Playground
+View the working api docs on <a href="https://movies-mulesoft.herokuapp.com/docs">https://movies-mulesoft.herokuapp.com/docs</a>

 ## Description

 Hosted on <a href="https://movies-mulesoft.herokuapp.com">https://movies-mulesoft.herokuapp.com</a>
-View the working api docs on <a href="https://movies-mulesoft.herokuapp.com/docs">https://movies-mulesoft.herokuapp.com/docs</a>
+Api Accessible from <a href="https://movies-mulesoft.herokuapp.com/api/movies">https://movies-mulesoft.herokuapp.com/api/movies</a>

+API routes available:
+POST /api/movies  - to create a new movie
+GET /api/movies  - returns all movies
+GET /api/movies/{id} - returns a movie with the given id GET /api/by_actor_name/{actor_name} - returns movies with the actor name PATCHES /api/movies/{id} - updates a movie with the given id DELETE /api/movies/{id} - deletes a movie with the given id

 ## Installation